NicoleHall/flock_calculator/README.md

 ```
 cannot load such file -- ./wrong_path_to_calculator.rb (LoadError)
 ```
 Another mistake to avoid is misspelling of class names.
 If I make a spelling mistake I’ll get an error saying “uninitialized constant.”
 This is why it’s good to start with a test that simply asserts the class exists.
 It helps me to catch any errors that are not a result of the logic failing but the result of a test suite that hasn’t been properly set up.
-I think a problem I’ve had to overcome as  a rookie coder is be able to isolate where an issue is coming from so I can correct it.
-If there’s too much going on in a test, it become hard to pinpoint the issue.
+A problem I’ve had to overcome as  a rookie coder is be able to isolate where an issue is happening so I can correct it.
+If there’s too much going on in a test, it becomes hard to pinpoint the issue.

 Its fairly easy to avoid spelling mistakes using Atom as my text editor.
 Atom has an auto-complete function that tries to auto-populate word it’s already seen.
 My biggest spelling issue is actually within Rails because I’m constantly spelling “params” as “parmas”.
 That one is pretty easy to debug because I’ve done it about a thousand times.

 After I got the “it has a class” test to pass, I deleted it and added the next test to make sure the .add method can sum two integers.
 The test case provided in the problem shows that the .add function should take two integers as parameters.
 The example shows that .add(2,2) should return 4, so that is what I wrote as the first test.
 I named the params “integer_1” and “integer_2” because they are easily readable.
 I could have used “a” and “b” or “int1” and “int2”.
 I’ve come to realize that having readable code is pretty important.
 If I had used “a” and “b” it would have confused a person reading the code because letters are typically strings.
 If I used “int1” and “int2”, it might confuse a reader who didn’t know I was trying to abbreviate the word integer as “int”.
-The computer will execute the code no matter what I call the parameters, so I may as well make it easy on everyone and name variables and values in way that is logical to humans.
+The computer will execute the code no matter what I call the parameters, so I may as well make it easy on everyone and name variables and parameters in way that is logical to humans.

 The next test I wrote is that the .add method should be able to add numbers with decimals properly.
 I was actually expecting the test to fail because I thought I had to tack on a .to_f method to the integers within the method to turn them into floats.
 But when the test passed, I remembered that an integer like 2.2 is already a float.
 This brings me to another coding philosophy: I try to anticipate what the test is going to do.
 I may be wrong in my assumption, but it the practice of anticipating a result helps me to stay on the right track.
 If I’m astonished by an outcome, that’s a pretty big signal that something is amiss either with the test or the logic.